GlacioHack/xdem/doc/source/about_xdem.md

 :class: margin
 xDEM is in early stages of development and its features might evolve rapidly.
 Note the version you are working on for **reproducibility**!
-We are working on making features fully consistent for the first long-term release ``v0.1`` (likely sometime in 2023).
+We are working on making features fully consistent for the first long-term release ``v0.1`` (planned early 2024).
 ```

 In details, those mean: